-- Stopped accepting cash payments at our ticket machines – you can continue to buy tickets online and on our app.
+- No longer accepting cash payments at our ticket machines and ticket offices.

 If you have a ticket that is for a specific train operator this may be used on any service provided by any operator between the same start and end station, group or Zone.

 Advance ticket holders will be permitted to travel on other operator’s services if the original booked service has been delayed or cancelled.
 Travel must still be on the same date.